Dr. Sedat Öz

 What happens if I accidentally touch my grafts while sleeping?

 If you lightly brush the grafts, they are usually fine.
-However, if a graft is forcefully dislodged, you will immediately see active bleeding from the specific spot.
-If this happens, do not panic.
-Do not touch the area further, and contact your clinic immediately for instructions.
+However, if a graft is forcefully dislodged, you may see fresh bleeding from that exact spot.
+If this happens, do not rub or touch the area further, and contact your clinic for instructions.
+If you are unsure whether anything serious happened, send a clear photo to your medical team.

 When can I sleep on my side after a hair transplant?